-When ranking of tied teams eligible for the playoffs cannot be established by successive comparisons of win/loss records, i.e. unsolvable ties, only those teams that remain tied after such comparisons shall be ranked by implementing the ranking based on the Total Draw Distance of pre-game draw shots to the button for last stone advantage (the highest draw shot will NOT be counted).
+When ranking of tied teams eligible for the playoffs cannot be established by successive comparisons of win/loss records, i.e. unsolvable ties, only those teams that remain tied after such comparisons shall be ranked by implementing the ranking based on the Total Draw Distance of pre-game draw shots to the button for last stone advantage (the highest TWO draw shots will NOT be counted unless there are only two teams in the event).
 The least accumulated distance shall receive the highest ranking until the ranking has been completed.

-All tiebreakers shall be played with the stones from the sheet assigned.
+The tiebreaker shall be played with the stones from the sheet assigned.
 Stone handles shall not be changed from one set of stones to another.